UniCreds

 To understand the concept and purpose of a moratorium period, let’s consider an illustrative example that highlights its general application.

-Unfortunately, in mid-March 2022, ‘A’ faced unforeseen circumstances that forced the closure of their business.
-Recognising the situation, XYZ Bank offered ‘A’ a moratorium period from mid-March 2022 until June 2022 without any additional charges.
-As a result, ‘A’ can defer their payment that was originally due in April 2022 to July 2022.
+Unfortunately, in mid-March 2024, ‘A’ faced unforeseen circumstances that forced the closure of their business.
+Recognising the situation, XYZ Bank offered ‘A’ a moratorium period from mid-March 2024 until June 2024, without any additional charges.
+As a result, ‘A’ can defer their payment, which was originally due from April 2022 to July 2024.

-How Is The Moratorium Period Different From The Grace Period?
+How Does The Moratorium Period Differ From The Grace Period?

 Before Moratorium Periods were even a thing, banks would start asking students to repay their education loans as soon as their course ended without even having a job in hand.
 This led to a lot of student debt accumulation and as a result, students were forced to take up a part-time job in an effort to pay off their loans.